-sig-validity-interval

-See the description of sig-validity-interval in Tuning.

-sig-signing-nodes

-See the description of sig-signing-nodes in Tuning.

-sig-signing-signatures

-See the description of sig-signing-signatures in Tuning.

-sig-signing-type

-See the description of sig-signing-type in Tuning.

-transfer-source

-See the description of transfer-source in Zone Transfers.

-transfer-source-v6

-See the description of transfer-source-v6 in Zone Transfers.

-alt-transfer-source

-See the description of alt-transfer-source in Zone Transfers.

-alt-transfer-source-v6

-See the description of alt-transfer-source-v6 in Zone Transfers.

-use-alt-transfer-source

-See the description of use-alt-transfer-source in Zone Transfers.

-notify-source

-See the description of notify-source in Zone Transfers.

-notify-source-v6

-See the description of notify-source-v6 in Zone Transfers.

-min-refresh-time; max-refresh-time; min-retry-time; max-retry-time ixfr-from-differences key-directory

-See the descriptions in Tuning.

-See the description of ixfr-from-differences in Boolean Options.
-(Note that the ixfr-from-differences choices of primary and secondary are not available at the zone level.)

-See the description of key-directory in options.
+''' sig-validity-interval See the description of sig-validity-interval in Tuning. sig-signing-nodes See the description of sig-signing-nodes in Tuning. sig-signing-signatures See the description of sig-signing-signatures in Tuning. '''

-auto-dnssec

-See the description of auto-dnssec in options.

-serial-update-method

-See the description of serial-update-method in options.

-inline-signing

-Grammar: inline-signing <boolean>;
+''' sig-signing-type See the description of sig-signing-type in Tuning. transfer-source See the description of transfer-source in Zone Transfers. transfer-source-v6 See the description of transfer-source-v6 in Zone Transfers. alt-transfer-source See the description of alt-transfer-source in Zone Transfers. alt-transfer-source-v6 See the description of alt-transfer-source-v6 in Zone Transfers. use-alt-transfer-source See the description of use-alt-transfer-source in Zone Transfers. notify-source See the description of notify-source in Zone Transfers. notify-source-v6 See the description of notify-source-v6 in Zone Transfers. min-refresh-time; max-refresh-time; min-retry-time; max-retry-time See the descriptions in Tuning. ixfr-from-differences See the description of ixfr-from-differences in Boolean Options.
+(Note that the ixfr-from-differences choices of primary and secondary are not available at the zone level.) key-directory See the description of key-directory in options Block Definition and Usage. auto-dnssec See the description of auto-dnssec in options Block Definition and Usage. serial-update-method See the description of serial-update-method in options Block Definition and Us- age. inline-signing '''

+Tags: zone, dnssec